 The music major engages students in musical practices (e.g. performance, improvisation, and composition) and intellectual explorations surrounding those practices (e.g. the anthropology, history, and theory of music).
 Depending on past musical experience, students may enter the music major from a number of different angles.

 Students with little or no background in music should consider beginning in a class with no prerequisites:

 - MUSI-101, 105, 106, 111, 123, 125, 127, 226, 227, or 238.

 Students with some background may be qualified to begin in classes with a pre-requisite of MUSI-111:

-Since students’ backgrounds in music tend to vary widely, we strongly recommend consultation with a member of the music department at the music orientation meeting taking place in September [exact date to be determined] in Room 3, Arms Music Center.
+Since students’ backgrounds in music tend to vary widely, we strongly recommend consultation with a member of the music department at the music orientation meeting taking place at 6pm on Sunday, September 2 in Room 3, Arms Music Center.

 Music Theory Placement Exam:

 For students wishing to improve their music theory or music reading skills, we strongly encourage self-administration of the music theory placement exam.
 Taking this exam provides members of the department with a useful starting point in discussing appropriate courses.
 Copies can also be found in a folder immediately outside the department office on the top floor of the Music Center.
 There is a separate placement exam for students interested in jazz theory (MUSI-113, 243, 246, 247).
 While results of the advanced placement college boards in music theory can be a helpful guide, the Department feels strongly about evaluating each student personally to insure a comfortable fit when starting our theory curriculum.